Check Out These 15 Creative Hackathon Ideas

 6. Bring in mentors

 If your hackathon is intended for students or novice programmers, invite an experienced mentor to participate in the event.
 They can deliver a welcome speech, offer advice to individual teams, and give out awards at the end of the hackathon.
+A mentor can be highly motivational, helping to keep all your team members’ eyes on the prize.

 7. Give out mini-awards as you go